Kahn/freetel/fdmdv2-dev/README.txt

     [ ] plot error patterns for 700 and 1600
     [ ] plot error histograms for 700 and 1600

-[ ] Mel Bugs
+[X] Mel Bugs
     [X] resync issue
     [X] equalise power on 700 and 1600
     [X] research real and complex PAPR
     [X] waterfall and spectrum in analog mode
     [X] The waterfall in analog mode appears to quit working sometimes?

-    [X] Squelch control on 1600 mode will not open up squelch to 0 (appears to be around 2 dB) [ ] On TX, intermittently PTT will cause signal to be heard in speakers.
+    [X] On TX, intermittently PTT will cause signal to be heard in speakers.
 Toggle PTT or Stop/Start toggle and then starts working.
-    [ ] There is a .dll missing otherwise FreeDV will not excite.
-We tested it on xp, win7, 8, 8.1 and 10.
+    [ ] short varicode
-        Needs ilbusb0.dll  the 32bit one on all releases.
+        + cld be broken in freedv_api
-    [ ] I am not sure the "checksum" is still working when enabled (1600 mode)
+    [ ] Squelch control on 1600 mode will not open up squelch to 0 (appears to be around 2 dB) [ ] space bar keys PTT when entering text info box

 [ ] FreeDV 700 improvements
     [ ] bpf filter after clipping to remove clicks